JosepAnSabate/Mapes-cursa/README.md

 # Race Locator

-> Node/Express/Mongo/EJS//Mapbox app for the Espluga de francolí race.
+> Node/Express/Mongo/EJS//Mapbox GL app for the Espluga de francolí race.
 Contains the route of the race and the administrative limits of the municipality.
 Hosted on AWS.

 [https://www.geoatles.com/](https://www.geoatles.com/)